 History of Steeton Hall Gateway

-The manor eventually passed by marriage into the Foljambes family who held it for 300 years.
+The manor eventually passed by marriage into the Foljambes family, who held it for 300 years.
 The gatehouse was taken into state guardianship in 1948.

-The gateway can only be viewed externally.
+The gateway can only be viewed from the outside.

 Visible from the road are two gate passages, a large one for vehicles and a smaller one for pedestrians.
 In the south-west corner of the gatehouse (facing the manor house) a stair turret with an internal spiral stair leads up to the first-floor hall and the roof.
 The short external staircase on the south-east corner leads up to a smaller porter’s room, which has a loop or small window enabling the porter to see into the passage.

 On the first floor of the facade facing the road, a projecting chimneystack with an octagonal chimney is supported on four corbels with carved heads.
 The chimney served a fireplace in the first-floor chamber.

 A remarkable feature of this gatehouse is the exuberant array of decorated corbels, or stone support-brackets.
 There are 54 carved corbels, most of which support the battlements at the top of the gatehouse.
 These feature carved human heads, animals and heraldic symbols.